Skip to main content

 Why isn’t construction included in the custom modern plans price?

 Two reasons.
 First, the custom modern offer is structurally different from our Signature Home lineup.
-Signature Homes are productized end-to-end — same plans, same construction sequence, same fixed price every time.
-Custom modern plans are construction-customizable: lot conditions vary more, finish selections vary more, and the construction scope is too site-specific for a single fixed price.
+Signature Homes are productized end-to-end — same plans and the same fixed plan fee every time.
+Custom modern plans are construction-customizable: lot conditions vary more, finish selections vary more, and the construction scope is too site-specific for a single build figure.

 Second, the custom modern audience often includes architects, designers, and developers who already have construction relationships and don’t need (or want) the construction layer bundled in.
 The plans + permits offer fits that audience cleanly.
 We’re happy to recommend a contractor for homeowners who don’t already have one.